 The ANZ Term Deposit is a high interest savings product that locks your money away until the terms you set have been met.
-Terms can range over a period of five years, allowing you to meet short term saving plans or a long term financial goal.
+Terms can range from one month to five years, allowing you to meet short term saving plans or a long term financial goal.
 It has no monthly fees and provides you with choices on how and when your interest payments are made.

 ANZ also offer Advance Notice Term Deposits - if you need to access your funds prior to the end of your investment term, you will be required to give 31 days notice.